BranchMetrics/branch-deep-linking-public-api/README.md

 **type** _optional_
 : ADVANCED: Default is 0.
 Possible values are 0 or 1.
 A type of 0 means that the link will pass parameters through install any time that it is clicked and followed by an app session.
 A type of 1 is a security measure, which prevents the link from passing parameters into the app after the first successful deep link.

+**any other params** _optional_
+: You can tack on any addition query params and they will show up in the initSession callback in the app!

 ##### Tracking